Wiznet/WIZnet-S2E-Tool-GUI/.planning/STATE.md

 Phase: 1 of 3 (Schema Definition)
 Plan: 0 of TBD in current phase
-Status: Ready to plan (discuss complete → /gsd-plan-phase 1 대기) Last activity: 2026-05-13 — Phase 1 discuss 완료, 01-CONTEXT.md 작성
+Status: Ready to execute
+Last activity: 2026-05-13 -- Phase 1 planning complete

 Progress: [░░░░░░░░░░] 0%